kubernetes-sigs/gateway-api/site-src/guides/http-timeouts.md

 # HTTP timeouts

 ???+ info "Extended Support Feature: HTTPRouteRequestTimeout"
     This feature is part of extended support.
-For more information on release channels, refer to our [versioning guide](../concepts/versioning.md).
+For more information on support levels, refer to our [conformance guide](../concepts/conformance.md).

 The [HTTPRoute resource](../api-types/httproute.md) can be used to configure timeouts for HTTP requests.
 This is useful for preventing long-running requests